spotinst/help/src/docs/ocean/tutorials/spot-kubernetes-controller/ocean-controller-two-ts.md

 ##  "Metrics server already installed" Log After Using Helm to Install the Controller

-This issue occurs because the ‘metric server’ is already installed in your cluster.
-By default, the Helm Chart for the controller installs the 'metric-server' as a dependency.
-The metric server is a pod that helps Ocean collect data related to the memory and CPU usage of all the pods in the cluster, which is used for the Right Sizing feature.
+This issue occurs because the **metric server** is already installed in your cluster.
+By default, the Helm Chart for the Ocean Controller installs the metric-server as a dependency.

+The metric server is a pod that helps Ocean collect data related to the memory and CPU usage of all the pods in the cluster, and is used for the Ocean Right Sizing feature.
 Add `--set metrics-server.deployChart=false` to the helm install command to avoid this issue.

 ##  "Different controller versions detected.
 Please remove the old version controller.
 Old version controller pod(s)" Log in Your Ocean Cluster

-This log message appears when the old (Version 1.0) and new (Version 2.0) Ocean controllers run concurrently in your Kubernetes cluster.
-The Version 2.0 Ocean Controller pod will not perform actions until the Version 1.0 Ocean Controller is deleted.
+This log message appears when the old (Version 1) and new (Version 2) Ocean Controllers run concurrently in your Kubernetes cluster.
+The Version 2 Ocean Controller pod will not perform actions until the Version 1 Ocean Controller is deleted.
 This approach prevents conflicts between the two Ocean Controllers, each having different behaviors.
-To resolve this issue, remove the old Ocean controller replicas.
+To resolve this issue, remove the Ocean Controller Version 1 replicas.

 ## Ocean Controller for **AWS K8s** Does Not Report Heartbeat to Ocean Cluster